eliasyilma/CNN/README.md

  -the output layer that implements cross-entropy loss.

  # USAGE
- Import the project into your favorite IDE and run the CNN.java file.
+ 1. Import the project into your favorite IDE.

+ 2. Go to the data folder and unzip MNIST.zip into that same destination folder.(Use 'extract here...')
+ (Your project directory should read /CNN/data/data/mnist_png/mnist_png/training/)

+ 3. run the CNN.java file.